 In short, the British Columbia-based company is bridging the gap from soil to oil, a reflection of its technology, which allows for low-quality, dried cannabis biomass to be processed into a high-purity distilled oil.
 A front-runner in the extraction space, Nextleaf is also getting into infused beverages and edibles.

-The fact is that there is ample supply of low-quality cannabis and hemp biomass -- but there's a lack of extraction and processing capacity in the industry.
+The fact is that there is an ample supply of low-quality cannabis and hemp biomass - but there is a lack of extraction and processing capacity in the industry.
 Nextleaf is developing intellectual property around converting the cannabis plant into infused products through a scalable, repeatable process.

 How is it doing:

-The company has been granted 51 patents in the US, Canada, Israel, Australia, New Zealand, Colombia, South Africa, and across the EU related to the production of high-purity, cannabinoid-rich distillate for vapes, edibles, and beverages.
+As of November, the company has been granted 51 patents in the US, Canada, Israel, Australia, New Zealand, Colombia, South Africa, and across the EU related to the production of high-purity, cannabinoid-rich distillate for vapes, edibles, and beverages.

-To date, Nextleaf - via its commercialization partner Nextleaf Labs - has secured two Research Licenses from Health Canada.
-The licenses allow Nextleaf Labs, which has a 6,540-square foot facility near Vancouver, to conduct R&D activities, including stability trials on the company's nano-emulsified water-soluble THC and CBD formulations.
+Via its commercialization partner Nextleaf Labs, the company has secured two Research Licenses from Health Canada.
+The licenses allow Nextleaf Labs, which has a 6,540-square-foot facility near Vancouver, to conduct R&D activities, including stability trials on the company's nano-emulsified water-soluble THC and CBD formulations.
 Nextleaf also has a processing license.